Flagge de

 • approved for age 16

+Approved for age 18 is only in Burgenland.
 Accompaniment by a parent or a person responsible for supervision does not override the legal age ratings.
 In addition, the constraint applies that the film must end at a time when the minor is permitted to be in public places (see above No. 2).
+There are exceptions to the possible undershooting of the age restrictions in the Vienna Events Act § 34, Styrian Cinema Act § 14 and Tyrolean Events Act § 21.

 Which restrictions are there for children/teens to visit public film screenings?